neurocollective/juniordevframework/README.md

 	}
 }
 ```

+(note that `server/credentials.json` is ignored by git so that you cannot accidentally commit your credentials)

 #### Step Seven: Shell Commands

 (be connected to the internet, `docker` will need to pull images on the first run, and the server needs to talk to google APIs)